vergiliu/vergiliu.github.io/_posts/udemy-aws.md

 rating: na
 ---

-## 2019
 ### EC2 (Elastic Compute Cloud)
+- pricing:
+  - on demand
-- pricing: on demand, reserved (1yr or 3yrs), spot, dedicated
+  - reserved (1yr or 3yrs)
+  - spot
+  - dedicated
 - spot terminated will not be charged if terminated by Amazon
 - first launch AMI cannot be encrypted (root can be encrypted later )
 - on EBS backed, default action is to terminate and delete the volume